 - 1. Be a Diplomate of the ABOG and hold Active Certificate status. - 2.
-Must have passed the REI Qualifying Examination - May not have failed the REI Certifying Examination 3 times.
-If the REI Certifying Examination has been failed 3 times, the candidate must sit for and pass the REI Qualifying Examination again to be eligible to sit for the Certifying Examination. - 4.
-Have successfully completed 36 months of training in an ABOG or ACGME-accredited Reproductive Endocrinology and Infertility fellowship.
-The fellowship training MUST include 18 months of research.
-Research time must be scheduled in blocks of not less than one month duration, and while in a research block, no more than 10 % (4 hours) of the fellow's time in any week may be spent in clinical duties.
+Must have passed the MFM Qualifying Examination. - 3.
+May not have failed the MFM Certifying Examination 3 times.
+If the MFM Certifying Examination has been failed 3 times, the candidate must sit for and pass the Maternal-Fetal Medicine Qualifying Examination again to be eligible to sit for the Certifying Examination. - 4.
+Have successfully completed 36 months of training in an ABOG or ACGME-accredited Maternal-Fetal Medicine fellowship.
+The fellowship training MUST include 12 months of research.
+Research time must be scheduled in blocks of not less than one month duration, and while in a research block, no more than 10% (4 hours) of the fellow's time in any week may be spent in clinical duties. - 5.
+Hold an unrestricted license to practice medicine in all states or territories of the United States or Canada in which the candidates holds a medical license.
+Licenses that have

-- 5. Hold an unrestricted license to practice medicine in all states or territories of the United States or Canada in which the candidates holds a medical license.
-Licenses that have been revoked, suspended or are on probation, or are subject to restrictions of any type are considered to be restricted. - 6.
+- been revoked, suspended or are on probation, or are subject to restrictions of any type are considered to be restricted. - 6.
 Have privileges at one or more acute care hospitals.
-While full, unrestricted privileges to perform all REI procedures are preferred, at a minimum these privileges must allow the candidate to perform in-hospital consultation on patients who have been admitted.
-The candidate's privileges must remain in effect at the time of the Certifying Examination and may not be suspended or revoked, and the candidate must not be under investigation for patient care issues, and must remain in effect at the time of the Certifying Examination. - 7.
+While full, unrestricted privileges to perform all MFM procedures are preferred, at a minimum; these privileges must allow the candidate to perform in-hospital consultation on patients who have been admitted.
+In addition, the candidate's privileges must remain in effect at the time of the Certifying Examination, may not be suspended or revoked, and the candidate must not be under investigation for patient care issues. - 7.
 Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
-A felony, even if unrelated to the practice of medicine, conviction will be considered evidence of failure to meet this standard. - 8.
+A felony plea or conviction, even if unrelated to the practice of medicine, will be considered evidence of failure to meet this standard. - 8.
 Have not resigned hospital privileges or membership in any medical organization (e.g., ACOG) while under investigation.
 If the candidate is under investigation or on probation, the application will not be approved.
 The candidate must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
 However, resolution of these matters does not guarantee that the candidate's application will be approved. - 9.
-Have had an independent practice as a subspecialist in REI in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Reproductive Endocrinology and Infertility from January 1, 2017 and to retain such practice until the date of the candidate's examination. - 10.
-Submit an electronic case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of REI to permit the evaluation of the candidate's ability to function in the subspecialty.
+Have had an independent practice as a subspecialist in Maternal-Fetal Medicine and have full or consultative hospital privileges to practice as an MFM subspecialist in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Maternal-Fetal Medicine from January 1, 2017 and to retain such practice until the date of the candidate's examination. - 10.
+Submit an electronic case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Maternal-Fetal Medicine to permit the evaluation of the candidate's ability to function in the subspecialty.
 The case lists must be appropriately de-identified.
 (See Appendix D) - 11.
-Submit a thesis that meets the minimal standards of the REI Division.
+Submit a thesis that meets the minimal standards of the Division of Maternal-Fetal Medicine.
 Each submitted thesis will be reviewed for acceptability.
-Prior publication in a peer-reviewed journal does not guarantee acceptance.
 (See Appendix C for information about thesis content.) - 12.
-Have not failed to disclose any adverse action.
+Have not withheld information of any adverse action.
 If a non-disclosed falsification or adverse action is identified by ABOG it will result in a deferral of a candidate's eligibility to sit for the Certifying Examination for a period of at least 3 years.
 If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.